danielsbrown3/danielsbrown3.github.io/_posts/2025-04-10-are-personal-websites-useful.md

 title: "Are Personal Websites Useful?"
 date: 2025-04-10
 tags: [technology, communcation]
-description: "Exploring the societal cost and benefits of a personal webiste and digital communication."
+description: "Exploring the societal cost and benefits of a personal website and digital communication."
 reading_time: 5
 ---